cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 memory usage: 2.6+ MB
 ```

+Note that there are no **missing values**.
+Let us check the **duplicates**.
 The index of this data frame, which we can manage as `df.index`, is the same as the column `id` of the original data.
-There are duplicates there:
+We find some duplicates there:

 ```
 In [3]: df.index.duplicated().sum()
 Out[3]: 177
 ```

 The logic of this calculation is as follows.
-The method `.duplicated()` returns a Boolean series signalling the duplicates (reading top-down, those values that have appeared before).
+The method `.duplicated()` returns a Boolean series signalling the duplicate index labels (reading top-down, those labels that have appeared before).
 With `.sum()`, we count the `True` values.
 With the same logic, but applying `.duplicated()` to the (columns of the) data frame, we can check that there are no duplicated rows.

 ```
 In [4]: df.duplicated().sum()
 Out[4]: 0
 ```

 The potential explanation is that the same house could have been sold more than once during the period covered by the data.
-Indeed this what we find by focusing on the duplicated ID's.
+Indeed, this what we find by focusing on the duplicated ID's.

 ```
 In [5]: duplicates = df.index[df.index.duplicated()]